spyroy/The-maze-of-waze-part-1/README.md

 # the-maze-of-waze
-# to do: finish algorithms and gui
+# to do: finish gui
-# to do: implement TSP and GUI(mentioned above)
 OOP project 2